 While some people may not like the fact that Swisscows filters some adult content, others may see this as a great feature, especially those with children.

 Because Swisscows does not pass on user data from search requests, they are unable to effectively monetize their service through ad partners, which means they largely rely on donations and sponsorships to maintain operations (sponsors can get a banner ad at the top of results):

 Because Searx is open source and freely available for anyone to use, there are a number of different public instances you can utilize.
-However, just like with Tor nodes, anyone could set up a “rogue” instance and potentially log user activity, as Searx explains here:
+However, just like with Tor nodes, anyone with bad intentions can set up a “rogue” instance and potentially log user activity, as Searx explains here: